Distributed Hypothesis Testing over a Noisy Channel: Error-exponents Trade-off: Main Results

-where $p =0.35$, and $P_{UV}=Q_UQ_V$. \end{example} The comparison of the SHTCC and JHTCC schemes for this example are shown in Fig. \ref{fig:comparison}, where we plot the error-exponents trade-off achieved by uncoded transmission (a lower bound for the JHTCC scheme), and
+\end{example} A comparison of the inner bounds achieved by the SHTCC and JHTCC schemes for the above example are shown in Figures \ref{fig:comparison1} and \ref{fig:comparison2}, where we plot the error-exponents trade-off achieved by uncoded transmission (a lower bound for the JHTCC scheme), and the expurgated exponent at a zero rate: